frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/inpatient_medication_order.md

 1. Go to Inpatient Medication Order list view and click on New.
 2. Select the Patient.
 The patient list is filtered to only have inpatients as options here.
 3. Optionally select the Healthcare Practitioner.
-4. Set the start date for the order.
+4. Set the Start Date for the order.
 The schedule for the prescribed drugs will be created starting from this date.
-5. In the Medication Orders table, there is a **Add Medication Orders** button.
+5. In the Medication Orders table, there is an **Add Medication Orders** button.
 Click on the button.
 A dialog box will be shown to fill up the prescription details.
-6. Select the drug(item), dosage, period, and dosage form.
+6. Select the drug (item), dosage, period, and dosage form.
 Then click on **Add**.
 7. Detailed schedule entries for the order beginning from the Start Date are added to the table.
 Close the dialog.
 8. Save and Submit.
-The end date will be set automatically based on the prescription duration.
+The End Date will be set automatically based on the prescription duration.
-9. You can see Total Orders and Completed Orders in the Other Details section.
+9. You can see the Total Orders and Completed Orders in the Other Details section.

 <img class="screenshot" alt="IPMO-PE" src="{{docs_base_url}}/assets/img/healthcare/ipmo-manual.gif">